Chashm-e-Afreen/Urdu-Keyboard/README.md

 # Urdu-Keyboard
-A javascript function to force an Urdu keyboard layout in a textarea.
-It should work for other elements besides textareas too but I haven't checked.
+A javascript function that forces an Urdu keyboard layout in an input field.

-Making it work should be easy enough.
+To make it work simply invoke the function with the targent element's Id as a function parameter:

 ```
 urduKeyboard(elementId);